-Ancient Trait: Ancient Traits are special powers (like Ω Barrier or α Recovery) that appear on certain Pokémon cards, right under the Pokémon's name.
-They are not attacks or Abilities, so cards that prevent those from being used won't affect Ancient Traits.
+Ancient Traits appear on certain Pokémon cards, right under the Pokémon's name.
+These Ancient Traits give the Pokémon special powers, so be sure you read each one carefully!
+Note that Ancient Traits are not attacks or Abilities, so cards that prevent those from being used won't affect Ancient Traits.